Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Introduction

-When it comes to room acoustics, quick yet accurate evaluations of the room acoustic condition due to changes in the boundary condition are of utmost importance in building design and renovation projects, to ensure timely, knowledge-based decisions throughout the design process.
-The proposed numerical framework, which combines SEM and RBM, aims to address this issue.
-The framework has a substantial potential for building designers and acoustic consultants to find an optimum use of acoustic treatment elements, e.g., absorbers and diffusers, to fulfil the acoustic requirement of the building.

-The contributions of this paper are as follows: a) it presents and evaluates a high-order numerical framework based on SEM for solving the acoustic wave equation in the Laplace domain in 2D, b) it applies RBM techniques to reduce the high-order full order model in the Laplace domain for both frequency-independent and frequency-dependent boundary conditions and c) it provides a detailed analysis of the benefits and drawbacks of using high-order numerical schemes in combination with RBM techniques and the use of the Laplace domain.
+The main novelty and contribution of this study is twofold: 1) it derives a 2D and 3D RBM framework formulated in the Laplace domain for the room acoustic problem with parameterized frequency-independent and frequency-dependent boundary conditions and 2) it provides a detailed analysis of the potential and drawbacks of the framework for room acoustic simulations.